-Local Housing Objectives ursuant to clause 7.3.1 (b) of the R-Codes, the following Lo Housing Objectives augment or add to the listed sections of the R-Codes.
-For all development that is not subject to the Codes, the following apply as Design Principles.

-Deemed to Comply Pursuant to clause 7.3.1 (a) of the R-Codes, the following ovisions replace the Deemed to Comply requirements at ted sections of the R-Codes.
-For all development that it is subject to the R-Codes, the following apply as Deemed
+Local Housing Objectives Pursuant to clause 7.3.1 (b) of the R-Codes, the following Local Housing Objectives augment or add to the listed sections of the R-Codes.
+For all development that is not subject to the R- Codes, the following apply as Design Principles.
+Deemed to Comply Pursuant to clause 7.3.1 (a) of the R-Codes, the following provisions replace the Deemed to Comply requirements in the listed sections of the R-Codes.
+For all development that is not subject to the R-Codes, the following apply as Deemed-to- Comply provisions.
+Dem olition Application for development approval should maintain the front façade of the original dwelling.
+Applications for development approval retain the original dwelling.